LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

             os.rename(path2, f'CSV_Water/{item}')
 ```

+Now that we've decompressed the water level data, the CSV_Water folder is filled with daily sensor data in CSV format.
+Next, we'll focus on extracting and organizing data from a specific station.
+Here's how we'll do it:

-The CSV_Water folder now contains all daily sensor data in CSV format.
-To filter out data for a single station (such as the station with code `338c9c1c-57d8-41d7-9af2-731fb86e632c`), we need to read each CSV file and put the data for that station into a dataframe called `water`.
-Finally, we delete all downloaded data and data generated after decompression to save storage space in the cloud.
+Filter Data for a Specific Station: We'll target data from a particular station, for example, the one with the code 338c9c1c-57d8-41d7-9af2-731fb86e632c.
+To do this, we need to read each CSV file and filter out only the data that corresponds to this station.

+Create a Dataframe: We'll gather all the data for our chosen station and put it into a dataframe.
+A dataframe is a table-like structure in programming that makes data manipulation easier.
+We'll name this dataframe water.

+Delete Unnecessary Data: After successfully extracting the necessary data and storing it in the water dataframe, we'll delete all the originally downloaded data and the data generated after decompression.
+This step is crucial for saving storage space in the cloud, ensuring that we keep only the data that is essential for our analysis.

+By following these steps, we'll have a streamlined, specific dataset ready for in-depth analysis of water levels at the chosen station.
+This approach helps in maintaining an organized and efficient workflow, especially when dealing with large amounts of data.

 ```python
 folder = 'CSV_Water'